RedRaiderSports.com - Friday Night Lights: Where to find Texas Tech commits and targets this week

 Friday Night Lights: Where to find Texas Tech commits and targets this week

-Week four of high school football kicks off this weekend.
-Several Texas Tech commits and top remaining targets will be in action with some looking to turn their team's seasons around and others looking to build some momentum during the first leg of the year.
-Here is a look at this week's schedule of where each recruits is playing.
+Week five of high school football kicks off today.
+Several Texas Tech commits and top remaining targets will be in action looking to build some momentum as the season has almost reached the halfway point.
+One early commit will be returning from injury as well.
+Here is a look at this week's schedule.

 2019 Commitments